If you’re looking for somewhere to see monkeys in Cancun then you’re in the right place.

 Dr. Alfredo Barrera Marin Botanical Garden

-Another place where you can see monkeys close to Cancun is at the Dr. Alfredo Barrera Marin Botanical Garden which is just 30 minutes from Cancun.
+The Dr. Alfredo Barrera Marin Botanical Garden is just 30 minutes from Cancun.

 These gardens feature a large forest with extensive walking trails.
 You can often spot spider monkeys here as well as many different bird species.